perlmunger/ATVids/README.md

 # AppleTV Screensaver Video Downloader

 Apple's screensaver videos can be downloaded directly from their servers.
-They posted a JSON documemt that provides the details of the screensaver location videos here: http://a1.phobos.apple.com/us/r1000/000/Features/atv/AutumnResources/videos/entries.json.
+They posted a JSON document that provides the details of the screensaver location videos here: http://a1.phobos.apple.com/us/r1000/000/Features/atv/AutumnResources/videos/entries.json.
 So, I decided to put together a little Swift script that will:

 * Download the JSON file and parse it
 * Extract the list of URLs for all of the videos